Philip Glass

 Philip Glass (born January 31, 1937) is an American composer and pianist.
 He is widely regarded as one of the most influential composers of the late 20th century.
 Glass's work has been associated with minimalism, being built up from repetitive phrases and shifting layers.
-Glass describes himself as a composer of "music with repetitive structures", which he has helped evolve stylistically.
+He described himself as a composer of "music with repetitive structures", which he has helped to evolve stylistically.

-Glass founded the Philip Glass Ensemble, which is still in existence, but Glass no longer performs with the ensemble.
-He has written fifteen operas, numerous chamber operas and musical theatre works, fourteen symphonies, twelve concertos, nine string quartets and various other chamber music, and many film scores.
-Three of his film scores have been nominated for an Academy Award.
+Glass founded the Philip Glass Ensemble in 1968.
+He has written 15 operas, numerous chamber operas and musical theatre works, 14 symphonies, 12 concertos, nine string quartets, various other chamber music pieces, and many film scores.
+He has received nominations for four Grammy Awards, including two for Best Contemporary Classical Composition for Satyagraha (1987) and String Quartet No. 2 (1988).
+He has received three Academy Award for Best Original Score nominations for Martin Scorsese's Kundun (1997), Stephen Daldry's The Hours (2002), and Richard Eyre's Notes on a Scandal (2006).
+He also composed the scores for Mishima: A Life in Four Chapters (1985), Hamburger Hill (1987), The Thin Blue Line (1988), Candyman (1992), The Truman Show (1998), and The Illusionist (2006).

-Life and work

-1937–1964: Beginnings, early education and influences
+Glass is known for composing the operas Einstein on the Beach (1976), Satyagraha (1980), Akhnaten (1983), The Voyage (1992), and The Perfect American (2013).
+He also wrote the scores for Broadway productions such as the revivals of The Elephant Man (2002), The Crucible (2016), and King Lear (2019).
+For the latter he won the Drama Desk Award for Outstanding Music in a Play.

+Glass has received many accolades, including a BAFTA Award, a Drama Desk Award, and a Golden Globe Award, as well as nominations for three Academy Awards, four Grammy Awards, and a Primetime Emmy Award.
+He has also received the Ordre des Arts et des Lettres in 1995, the National Medal of Arts in 2010, the Kennedy Center Honors in 2018, and the Grammy Trustees Award in 2020.
+In 2025, he received a Lifetime Achievement from the World Soundtrack Academy.

+Early life and education

 Glass was born in Baltimore, Maryland, on January 31, 1937, the son of Ida (née Gouline) and Benjamin Charles Glass.
-His family were Lithuanian-Jewish emigrants.
+His family were Latvian-Jewish and Russian-Jewish emigrants.
 His father owned a record store and his mother was a librarian.
 In his memoir, Glass recalls that at the end of World War II his mother aided Jewish Holocaust survivors, inviting recent arrivals to America to stay at their home until they could find a job and a place to live.
 She developed a plan to help them learn English and develop skills so they could find work.
 His sister, Sheppie, would later do similar work as an active member of the International Rescue Committee.